Quickstart — bind many members from one agent

 Step 8 — read the aggregated result

-With a shared-ledger confluence, a single subscription surfaces refunds originating from any of the coalition’s lattices.
+With a shared-ledger composite organism, a single subscription surfaces refunds originating from any of the coalition’s lattices.

 while let Some(entry) = refunds.next().await {